agencyenterprise/point-sdk-capacitor/docs/PointHealthKit.md

 Stopping a background listener will make any changes made on Apple's Health unnoticeable while the app is not on foreground.

-You can stop background delivery for specific type:
+You can stop background delivery for specific type.

 ```typescript
 async disableStepCountBackgroundDelivery() {